 Handwritten words are regular features of Lambrecht’s paintings, fading in and out of her work.
 Isolated words, repeated words and lists are written out in Portuguese and German, and also, since her move to Broadstairs in the United Kingdom in 2017, in English.
 The use of language manifests as a method of physical and psychological self-location and the words Lambrecht includes become mantras to accompany the meditative process of painting.

-Karin Lambrecht1 - 31 Mar 2021Cecilia Brunson Projects is delighted to present Winter, the first UK exhibition of Brazilian artist Karin Lambrecht.
-Focusing on the period since the artist moved to Broadstairs in the United Kingdom in 2017, the exhibition includes a series of monochromatic, ink on paper works as well as a selection of...
+Karin LambrechtWinter 12 Feb - 14 May 2021Cecilia Brunson Projects is delighted to present Winter, the first UK exhibition of Brazilian artist Karin Lambrecht.
+Focusing on works produced since Lambrecht moved to Broadstairs, a coastal town in east Kent, England, in 2017, the exhibition explores Lambrecht’s intuitive style and the patient process behind her work.
+The exhibition,...

 Exhibition CatalogueKarin Lambrecht, 'Winter' February 8, 2022Following the success of Karin Lambrecht’s exhibition 'Winter ' in 2021, an upcoming exhibition publication will be published this spring.
 The exhibition focused on the...

 Artist EssayKarin Lambrecht March 4, 2021Written by Dominic Christie, this essay is on the life and career of the Brazilian artist, Karin Lambrecht: https://www.ceciliabrunsonprojects.com/karin-lambrecht/